ketwaroo/semanticbits-codingchallenge/README.md

 Current Modified Pages - Coding Challenge
 =========================================

-This is a coding excercise in creating a simple drupla 8 moodule
+This is a coding excercise in creating a simple Drupal 8 module.

 ## Installation

 The code currently here is for demo purposes only.
-But it is intended to be installable as a composer package into a drupal installation.
+But it is intended to be installable as a composer package into a Drupal installation.

 ## Usage